heremaps/here-data-sdk-typescript/README.md

 ## Why Use

-The Open Location Platform (OLP) SDK for TypeScript provides support for the core HERE OLP use cases.
-The SDK is intended to save your time and effort on using OLP REST APIs.
-It provides a set of stable APIs that simplify complex OLP operations and keeps up to date with the latest OLP REST API changes.
+The HERE Data SDK for TypeScript provides support for the core HERE platform use cases.
+The SDK is intended to save your time and effort on using HERE REST APIs.
+It provides a set of stable APIs that simplify complex platform operations and keeps up to date with the latest HERE REST API changes.

-The OLP SDK for TypeScrypt is a modern, lightweight, and modular SDK with minimal dependencies targeted towards a wide range of hardware platforms from embedded devices to desktops.
+The Data SDK for TypeScrypt is a modern, lightweight, and modular SDK with minimal dependencies targeted towards a wide range of hardware platforms from embedded devices to desktops.

 This SDK lets you:

-- Authenticate to HERE OLP using client credentials
+- Authenticate to the HERE platform using client credentials
 - Read catalog and partition metadata
-- Retrieve data from versioned and volatile layers of OLP catalogs
+- Retrieve data from layers

-Additionally, the SDK includes classes for work with geospatial tiling schemes that are used by most OLP catalog layers.
+Additionally, the SDK includes classes for work with geospatial tiling schemes that are used by most platform catalog layers.

 ## Backward Compatibility

 We try to develop and maintain our API in a way that preserves its compatibility with the existing applications.
-Changes in OLP SDK for TypeScript are greatly influenced by the Data API development.
+Changes in the Data SDK for TypeScript are greatly influenced by the Data API development.
 Data API introduces breaking changes 6 months in advance.
-Therefore, you may need to migrate to a new version of OLP SDK for TypeScript every half a year.
+Therefore, you may need to migrate to a new version of the Data SDK for TypeScript every half a year.

 For more information on Data API, see its <a href="https://developer.here.com/olp/documentation/data-api/data_dev_guide/index.html" target="_blank">Developer Guide</a> and <a href="https://developer.here.com/olp/documentation/data-api/api-reference.html" target="_blank">API Reference</a>.

-When new API is introduced in OLP SDK for TypeScript, the old one is not deleted straight away.
+When new API is introduced in the Data SDK for TypeScript, the old one is not deleted straight away.
 The standard API deprecation time is 6 months.
 It gives you time to switch to new code.
 However, we do not provide ABI backward compatibility.

-All of the deprecated methods, functions, and parameters are documented in the OLP SDK for TypeScript <a href="https://developer.here.com/olp/documentation/sdk-typescript/api_reference/index.html"  target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-olp-sdk-typescript/blob/master/CHANGELOG.md" target="_blank">changelog</a>.
+All of the deprecated methods, functions, and parameters are documented in the Data SDK for TypeScript <a href="https://developer.here.com/olp/documentation/sdk-typescript/api_reference/index.html"  target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-olp-sdk-typescript/blob/master/CHANGELOG.md" target="_blank">changelog</a>.

 ## About This Repository

-The OLP SDK for TypeScript repository is a monorepo that contains the core components of the OLP SDK organized in the NPM workspace.
+The HERE Data SDK for TypeScript repository is a monorepo that contains the core components of the platform SDK organized in the NPM workspace.

 All components can be used stand-alone and are in the <a href="https://github.com/heremaps/here-olp-sdk-typescript/tree/master/%40here" target="_blank">@here</a> subdirectory.